-- Attend the mandatory information session meeting for the Nursing Associate of Applied Science Program, - Submit a Nursing Associate of Applied Science Program Application for Admissions to the Admissions Department by the application deadline, - Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
+- Submit a Nursing Associate of Applied Science Program Application for Admissions to the Admissions Department by the application deadline, fee of \$35.00 to be paid by the student, - Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
 Texas law exempts home school students from compulsory age requirements; or - Individuals who completed High School outside the United States are responsible for providing the school with an English translation of the High School transcript and certification that is equivalent to a High School Diploma. - Active Unencumbered Texas Vocational Nurse License - Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or better.
 No academic course with a grade below "C" will be accepted for transfer credit.
-Academic courses include general courses such as composition and written communication, social, behavioral and biological sciences, humanities and visual arts.
-All science general education courses must have been completed within five years of application deadline, - Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Reading 70%, Math 65%, Science 50% and English 60%) - > An Interview with the committee to determine acceptance or denial into the program, - Must meet criminal background check, drug Screening, CPR, immunizations and PPD requirements.
+Academic courses include general courses such as composition and written communication, social, behavioral, and biological sciences, humanities, and visual arts.
+All science general education courses must have been completed within five years of application deadline, - Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Scores below 60% will be evaluated on a case-by-case basis) to be paid by prospective student, - Sit for a PN Comprehensive Examination and earn an overall score of 80% (scores below 80% will be evaluated on a caseby-case basis).
+Cost of the exam is \$80.00 and must be paid by the prospective student, - An Interview with the committee to determine acceptance or denial into the program.